-It is no secret that going through a divorce is difficult, and there is often a great deal of conflict between two spouses during the process.
-Breaking up with your former loved one can be an experience filled with anger, hurt, resentment, and sadness.
+It is no secret that divorce is difficult, and there is often a lot of conflict between two spouses during the process.
+Breaking up with your former husband or wife can be rife with anger, hurt, resentment, and sadness.
 Keeping conflict to a minimum is the easiest way to make the divorce process smoother, though.
 Minimizing conflict also makes post-divorce life easier, especially if you have children and will be sharing custody.

-Limit communication between you and your spouse to written form, so that everything can be documented for your attorney and for potential future use in court.
-Written proof that your spouse is acting in bad faith or is you sending hurtful communications can often serve as a useful tool in pursuing your legal claims.
+As much as possible, limit communication between you and your spouse to written form, so that everything can be documented for your attorney and for potential future use in court.
+Written proof that your spouse is acting in bad faith or is sending hurtful communications can often help your pursue your legal claims.
 A family court judge does not appreciate bad behavior, and this kind of evidence can damage a party’s case.

 Take a time-out when you feel yourself getting angry.
 Avoid using “trigger words” that you know will set off an argument with your spouse.
 Remain calm at all times, and absolutely do not allow interactions with your spouse to escalate to the point of violence.

-Tip 2: Check Privacy Settings on Social Media
+3. Check Privacy Settings on Social Media

 Even if your account is private, there are still ways that information can be found by others.
 The safest thing to do is take a break from social media during this tumultuous time.
-If you choose to remain active on social media, do not speak about your divorce or your spouse at all on social media.
+If you choose to remain active on social media, do not speak about your divorce or your spouse on any platform.
 Keep your personal business personal.

-Tip 3: Communicate Through An Attorney If Necessary
+5. Communicate Through An Attorney If Necessary

-Tip 4: Take Care of Yourself Emotionally
+7. Take Care of Yourself Emotionally

 Contact an Experienced Raleigh Divorce Attorney